 5 User Interface

-User interface functionality for the iGp-64F is implemented using extensible display manager (EDM).
-Software installation CD is designed for seamless installation on a client computer, configured with Fedora 8 version of Linux operating system.
+User interface functionality for the iGp-1281F is implemented using extensible display manager (EDM).
+Software installation CD is designed for seamless installation on a client computer running one of the versions of Linux operating system listed in Table 1.